Applies to: Circuit Mono Station

 It can also be used to create your own synth patches and MIDI templates for the MIDI tracks.

 The yellow indicator in the top right corner shows that a unit is connected, but is in the wrong mode.
-Clicking this indicator will allow you to send a message to Circuit Mono Station so that it can enter the mode used for content transfer.
+Clicking this indicator allows you to send a message to Circuit Mono Station so that it can enter the mode used for content transfer.

 A red indicator means that the unit is not recognised by Components.
-This may be because the unit is not connected, powered or you may be using a browser that does not support Web MIDI (be sure to use something like Chrome or Opera).
-If the issue persists please contact our support team.
+This may be because the unit is not connected, or powered, or you may be using a browser that does not support Web MIDI (be sure to use something like Chrome or Opera).
+If the issue persists, please contact our support team.